Financial assessment

 If you have had a care needs assessment and meet the eligibility criteria for receiving care, you will be referred for financial assessment

-The Customer Financial Management Team will carry out the financial assessment.
-It will be different depending on whether you are paying for care at home or paying for care in a care home.
+The financial assessment will be different depending on whether you are paying for care in your own home or paying for care in a care home.

 You do not have to give us information about your financial circumstances.
 But if we are unable to assess your financial position, then you will have to pay the full cost towards your services.
 You may also have to pay administration fees.
 If you choose to not have a financial assessment or provide information, but later change your mind, you can contact the Customer Financial Management Team to arrange an assessment.

-This page explains what the Customer Financial Management Team will ask you about and how you can prepare for your financial assessment.
+This page explains what the Financial Assessment Team will ask you about and how you can prepare for your financial assessment.

 Questions about your capital